 We have just demonstrated ANOVA as a method of analyzing highly structured data by decomposing variance into different sources, and comparing the explained variance at each level to what would be expected by chance alone.
-Any classical analysis of variance corresponds to a linear model (that is, a regression model, possibly with multiple error terms as in Figure 2); conversely, ANOVA tools can be used to summarize an existing linear model.
+Any classical analysis of variance corresponds to a linear model (that is, a regression model, possibly with multiple error terms); conversely, ANOVA tools can be used to summarize an existing linear model.